paulabarreto/drawBarChart/README.md

 * Customized title size and colour

 ##Known Issues
-* Graph is not well displayed if values are well over 100.
+* Graph is not well displayed if values are over 100.
 * Values and labels are not well contained inside of cells.

 ##Features on the roadmap